What is the Best Canon Scanner Software for Documents?

 Our Recommended Canon Scanner Software

-FileCenter goes out of its way to make Canon scanning not just easy, but highly efficient, whether you scan one document a day or hundreds.
+FileCenter document scanning software goes out of its way to make Canon scanning not just easy, but highly efficient, whether you scan one document a day or hundreds.
 With full support for searchable PDF, many tools for facilitating bulk scanning, a built-in PDF editor, and a clean interface that users rave about, FileCenter can take you all the way from being smothered in paper to a paperless office.
 Download a free trial today!